Change and Security

-When a government employee is given notice due to redundancy, it is our task, as far as possible, to see to it that he does not become unemployed.
+When a state employee is given notice due to redundancy, it is our task, as far as possible, to see to it that he does not become unemployed.
 This is also the case when an employee does not accept relocation.
-This also applies for those who finish a temporary employment of at least three years.
+This also applies for those who finish a temporary employment of at least two years.

 It is important to understand what the Foundation can and cannot do.
 We do not assume any responsibility for the redundancy process from the employer.
-We are a cooperation partner together with the workplace and a complement to other support resources.
-The resources of the employment service must be used - also by government employees, even though this was not previously the case.
+The resources of the employment service must be used - also by state employees, even though this was not previously the case.
 One condition is that the redundant employee himself assumes responsibility for the situation and makes an active effort to achieve a solution.

 This is how we work